 Fight against APARTHEID and strong ties with Dr Martin Luther King Jr

 In 1997, AOC implemented the reform and changed its name to Anglican African Orthodox Church(AAOC).
 From its inception, the AAOC set out to prevent the notion that we are a black church.
 We made it clear that we serve all God’s people; thus, in 2002 there was a name change to Anglican Church Worldwide(ACW).

 Unjust leadership prompts the Church Reformation

-The initiative to commence the ACW reform was taken by the prevailing Bishops and Priests as a consequence of the egocentric leadership and duplicitous exploitations demonstrated by the former Presiding Archbishop during his administration.
+The initiative to commence the ACW reform was taken by the prevailing Bishops and Priests as a consequence of the egocentric leadership, obscure accountings and duplicitous exploitations demonstrated by the former Presiding Archbishop in Illinois, USA of the during his administration.

 Following the eradication of wrongful concords of the previous administration, the ACW renounced its name and became the Worldwide Anglican Church(WAC) in July 2017.

 Operations of the Church is now conducted with utmost fairness, and the organisation is dedicated to establishing a resilient and welcoming foundation for devoted believers worldwide.

 In December 2018, the WAC and Mercy Worldwide Ministries Anglican Church (MWMAC) have come into Intercommunion with each other to form a robust union.
 In addition to this Intercommunion the WAC appointed its first female Archbishop, British/American Archsbishop Dr Christine Mercy Johnson of the MWMAC to the Archbishop Directorate General of the Americas.

 The work of this body began in earnest and it took (and is) in developing a strong foundation.